Hygge is the pursuit of everyday happiness.

 In Denmark, everyone wears black…in the summertime you’re allowed to go for a wider range of colors.
 Even something flamboyant, like gray.

 Hygge is a life philosophy for achieving happiness that I feel many, many people would benefit from learning.
-It’s nearly impossible to summarize this book so I will instead say that if you ever wanted an explanation of why you feel particularly content and happy at seemingly random times and guidance on how to intentionally achieve this state, read this book.
+It’s nearly impossible to summarize this book so I will instead say that if you ever wanted an explanation of why you feel particularly content and happy at seemingly random times and guidance on how to intentionally achieve this state, read The Little Book of Hygge.
 I can already tell this will be one of my frequent rereads.